Ranked-choice voting in the United States: Discussion

 Ranked-choice voting has been advocated for as expanding choice by encouraging more candidates to run.
 Proponents have argued that ranked choice voting can reduce the spoiler effect from minor and third-party candidates.
 Ranked-choice advocates often emphasize that instant-runoff voting usually produces clear majority winners where plurality rules would not.
 Single transferable voting ensures that both the majority party, if any, plus minority parties, each receive their due share of representation.

+Advocates of ranked choice voting have framed the voting system as a potential solution to polarization as it improves voter attitudes toward democracy.
+These attitudinal improvements are evidenced by the voting system's positive impact on turnout and the ways that campaigns are more likely to engage in direct voter-contact mobilization strategies under ranked choice voting.
+However, research suggests that ranked choice voting performs better under only moderately polarized conditions in selecting the Condorcet winner and that polarization between racial groups may increase in ranked choice competitions.
+While the candidate pool increases shortly after implementing ranked choice voting, expanding choice for voters, the diversity of the candidate pool is not impacted and the base increase in candidates does not last in the long term.
+Additionally, research suggests that ranked choice voting does not produce fiscal, ideological, or representative reforms that govern in closer alignment with public opinion as proponents suggest it might.

 Opponents have argued that ranked choice voting is confusing and causes more ballot errors, and that it could disenfranchise poorer, minority and less educated voters.
-Survey research has shown that voters are less comfortable with ranked choice voting than the simpler runoff or plurality methods.
+Survey research has shown that voters are less comfortable with ranked choice voting than the simpler runoff or plurality methods, and that come-from-behind victories resulting from ranked choice voting reduces voter satisfaction.
 Opponents have also noted that ranked-choice voting does not fully prevent vote splitting.
 In a nonpartisan primary followed by ranked choice voting, as used in Alaska, vote splitting can occur between multiple candidates of the same party.